Embracing Your Past to Brighten Your Future

 brighten your future

-It's amazing how differently your present looks when you think about all the things you've overcome in the past.
-Being able to pull on your pain, strength, and ability to overcome obstacles will only make your present better.
+It's amazing me how differently your present looks when you think about all the things you've overcome in the past.
+Being able to pull on your pain, strength, and resilience will only make your present brighter.
 When you keep going even though things get dark you'll always remember their is light at the end of the tunnel.
-So don't dwell on your past use it as an illuminated stepping stone for your present and future.
+So don't dwell on your past.
+Leverage your past to illuminate the step stones of your present and future.